 Nothing beats stress like some honest-to-goodness carbs, but we bet you didn’t know why.
 The truth is that complex carbs, like those present in white rice, provide your body with the building blocks it needs to make serotonin, which makes you feel good and relaxed.

 There are many forms of white rice, and some are stickier than others.
 You need to cook rice before you eat it, and it stays good for 2-3 days when refrigerated.

 While it is true that white rice has a high glycemic index, this attribute is actually a benefit when it comes to stress-busting.
 There are few better sources of complex carbs, and white rice also contains more essential vitamins and minerals than you would expect.

 Try some vegan fried rice with spinach and Swiss chard.
 If you’re feeling adventurous, add a few shelled pistachios for flavour.

 Like bananas, pistachios contain lots of potassium.
 They are also rich in healthy fats, which can help provide your body with long-lasting, stress-defeating energy.

 After you shell the first few, you’ll find eating pistachios to be as addictive as it is nutritious.
 One of the few dishes that contains these nuts aside from the shelled nuts themselves is pistachio ice cream.

 It’s common knowledge that pistachios contain fatty acids just like other tree nuts.
 The fact that pistachios contain potassium, however, often takes people by surprise.

-Try this delicious pistachio pudding the next time you’re overwhelmed and feel like hitting the kitchen.
+Try this delicious pistachio pudding the next time you need some inspiration in your kitchen.